Crispy sweet potatoes & scrambled eggs, all cooked in one skillet for a healthy, hearty, & balanced breakfast

 If you try out the recipe, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

 - 1 tablespoon cooking oil of choice (I use grapeseed oil or avocado oil)

-- 1 large or 2 small sweet potatoes, diced into small cubes (no need to peel)
+- 1 large or 2 small sweet potatoes (approx. 20 oz.), diced into small cubes (peeling optional)

 - 1 red bell pepper, diced